Marketplace HubSpot Theme or Custom Theme? 5 Questions to Decide

 How to decide:

-• Complex funnel, ongoing campaigns, and internal stakeholders that care about structure → custom theme tied to your funnel map.
+• Complex funnel with ongoing campaigns?
+Custom theme tied to your funnel map.

-Question 4 – Who will be changing the site most of the time?
+Question 4: Who will be changing the site day-to-day?

 If the marketing team will own 90 percent of changes, they need something that feels safe and understandable.
 That usually means: